Pricing and Valuation under the Real-World Measure: The Third Fundamental Theorem of Asset Pricing

-Proof: If $\operatorname{NWA}^a_A(\textbf{F})$ there cannot exist a free lunch with vanishing risk based on $\textbf{F}$ in the subuniverse $A$ and thus we can apply Theorem 2.12 in \citet{DS1997} as well as Theorem 5.7 in \citet{DS1998}.\footnote{The admissibility condition given by \citet{DS1998} is always satisfied in this context and recall that we do not have to distinguish between $\sigma$-martingales and local martingales.\fspace} Since every asset in $A$ is $\textbf{F}$-maximal, it follows from Theorem 2.12 in \citet{DS1997} that the sum of all assets in $A$ is $\textbf{F}$-maximal, too.\footnote{\citet{JL2012} remark that the requirement that $\{P_t\}$ is locally bounded, which is given by \citet{DS1997}, in fact is superfluous.\fspace} Theorem 5.7 in \citet{DS1998} implies that there exists an ELMM $\Q$ with respect to $\textbf{F}$ such that the sum of all discounted asset prices in $A$ is a uniformly integrable $\Q$-martingale with respect to $\textbf{F}\,$.
-Hence, the discounted price process of $A$ is a positive local $\Q$-martingale bounded above by a uniformly integrable $\Q$-martingale and so it is also a uniformly integrable $\Q$-martingale with $\Q\sim\P$, i.e., $\mathcal{U}^a_A(\textbf{F})\neq\emptyset\,$.
-Conversely, if there exists a measure $\Q\sim\P$ such that the discounted price process of $A$ is a uniformly integrable $\Q$-martingale with respect to $\textbf{F}$, Theorem 5.7 in \citet{DS1998} implies that each asset in $A$ is $\textbf{F}$-maximal, whereas the 1\textsuperscript{st} FTAP guarantees that there is NFLVR based on $\textbf{F}$ in $A\,$.
+Proof: If $\operatorname{NWA}^a_A(\textbf{F})$ there cannot exist a free lunch with vanishing risk with respect to $\textbf{F}$ in the subuniverse $A$ and thus we can apply Theorem 2.12 in \citet{DS1997} as well as Theorem 5.7 in \citet{DS1998}.\footnote{The admissibility condition given by \citet{DS1998} is always satisfied in this context and recall that we do not have to distinguish between $\sigma$-martingales and local martingales.} Since every asset in $A$ is $\textbf{F}$-maximal, it follows from Theorem 2.12 in \citet{DS1997} that the sum of all assets in $A$ is $\textbf{F}$-maximal, too.\footnote{\citet{JL2012} remark that the requirement that $\{P_t\}$ is locally bounded, which is given by \citet{DS1997}, in fact is superfluous.} Theorem 5.7 in \citet{DS1998} implies that there exists an ELMM $\Q$ with respect to $\textbf{F}$ such that the sum of all discounted asset prices in $A$ is a uniformly integrable $\Q$-martingale with respect to $\textbf{F}$.
+Hence, the discounted price process in $A$ is a positive local $\Q$-martingale bounded above by a uniformly integrable $\Q$-martingale and so it is also a uniformly integrable $\Q$-martingale with $\Q\sim\P$, i.e., $\mathcal{U}^a_A(\textbf{F})\neq\emptyset$.
+Conversely, if there exists a measure $\Q\sim\P$ such that the discounted price process of $A$ is a uniformly integrable $\Q$-martingale with respect to $\textbf{F}$, Theorem 5.7 in \citet{DS1998} implies that each asset in $A$ is $\textbf{F}$-maximal, whereas the 1\textsuperscript{st} FTAP guarantees that there is NFLVR with respect to $\textbf{F}$ in $A$.
 Hence, we have that $\operatorname{NWA}^a_A(\textbf{F})$.\QED

 The uniform integrability of $\{P_t\}$ is an essential requirement.
-It leads to a financial market which is consistent in the following sense.
+It leads to a financial market that is consistent in the following sense.

 \begin{theo}[Change of numéraire] Let $a\in\mathcal{A}$ be some numéraire asset.
-If $\mathcal{U}^a(\textbf{F})\neq\emptyset$ then $\mathcal{U}^b(\textbf{F})\neq\emptyset$ for every other numéraire asset $b\in\mathcal{A}\,$. \end{theo}
+If $\mathcal{U}^a(\textbf{F})\neq\emptyset$ then $\mathcal{U}^b(\textbf{F})\neq\emptyset$ for every other numéraire asset $b\in\mathcal{A}$. \end{theo}